 The story follows Kenshiro, who has come to the city of Eden in search of his missing fiancée, Yuria.
 The game features several memorable characters from the series along with the tropes that have made it an icon.
 With Bethesda having goofed up Fallout 76. gamers are better off exploring the world of Fist of the North Star: Lost Paradise.

-Thankfully, Lost Paradise has received some recognition as Jim Sterling has dubbed it his favorite game of 2018.
+Thankfully, Lost Paradise has received some recognition as Jim Sterling has dubbed it their favorite game of 2018.

 Do agree with our list or was there a game that was more underrated this year?
 Share your thoughts in the comment section.